janmonschke/aweekinthewoods/content/blog/france/gorges-du-verdon/index.md

 ### <a name='section5'></a>Le Point Sublime to Chalet de la Maline along the Verdon
 (15km, 8h50, [komoot](https://www.komoot.com/tour/69525965))

+The bus from the campsite to **Le Point Sublime** takes only a short while.
+You could potentially hike there, but it's along the windy mountain road.
+I wouldn't recommend it since there is no dedicated foot path and walking on the road seemed quite unsafe to be fair.

 ![Point Sublime in the fog](./images/05-point-sublime-in-the-fog.jpg)

 ![Colorful rock formations at Point Sublime](./images/05-colorful-rock-formations-at-point-sublime.jpg)

 ![The beginning of the Gorge du Verdon](./images/05-the-beginning-of-the-gorge.jpg)

+From Point Sublime we made our way down the path along the rock face, though light vegetation.
+The valley was still covered in fog, the stone was humid and the weather looked like it would become a rainy day again.
+At the foot of the mountain, we had a great view onto the baby blue Verdon.

 ![Climbing on stones next to the verdon](./images/05-climbing-stones-right-next-to-the-verdon.jpg)

+The water is super clear here.
+The river bed full of stones.
+There are warning signs everywhere warning you from sudden rising water levels when it rains and when a nearby water reservoir is opening its valves.
+It's better not to set up camp on those stones, might become a wet endeavor.

 ![Entering the tunnel](./images/05-entering-the-tunnel.jpg)

 ![Beautiful views of the verdon](./images/05-beautiful-views-of-the-verdon.jpg)

+Shortly after reaching the river, we walked through the first tunnel.
+The tunnels are pitch black and bringing your own lamp is advised.
+The ground is also pretty wet and full of puddles that are deeper than they seem.
+I don't really remember how long the longest tunnel was, but I think it was around one kilometer.

+Every now and then, there are lookouts in the tunnel and you can see the beautiful river valley from the top.

 ![Looking into the canyon after the tunnel](./images/05-looking-into-the-canyon.jpg)